On the sensitivity reach of LQ production with preferential couplings to third generation fermions at the LHC: search strategy and simulation

 Lets us turn to the results of the $\bq\tau_{\mathrm h}\tau_\ell$ BDT classifier, which is shown in Figure~\ref{fig:XGB_output} for the different signal production modes and backgrounds.
 Similar to Figure~\ref{fig:sT(TeV)_wRHC}, the distribution for each individual signal production mode is weighted with respect to their total contribution to the combined signal.
 The background distributions and combined signal distribution are normalized to an area under the curve of unity.
 Figure~\ref{fig:XGB_output} shows the XGB distributions for a signal benchmark point with $M_{U} = 1.5$ TeV, $g_{U} = 1.8$, and $\beta_{R} = -1$.
 The XGB output is a value between 0 and 1, which quantifies the likelihood that an event is either signal-like (XGB output near 1) or background-like (XGB output near 0).
 We see that the presence of the s$\lq$ and d$\lq$ production modes is observed as an enhancement near a XGB output of unity, while the backgrounds dominate over the low end of the XGB output spectrum, especially near zero.
 In fact, over eighty percent of the sLQ and dLQ distributions reside in the last two bins, XGB output greater than 0.96, while more than sixty percent of the backgrounds fall in the first two bins, XGB output less than 0.04.
-It is also interesting to note that in comparison to the sLQ and dLQ distributions in Figure~\ref{fig:XGB_output}, non-res is broader and not as narrowly peaked near XGB output of 1.
-Overall, if we focus on the last bin in this distribution, we find 480 events from the background ($\sim0.2\%$ efficiency after preselection), 62.8 from non-res ($22\%$), 45.8 from s$\lq$ ($78\%$) and 31.2 from d$\lq$ ($91\%$).
-This means that the XGB is efficient in reducing the background in the region where the signal peaks, as well as reducing the large non-res contribution down to a level comparable to the main s$\lq$ production.
+It is also interesting to note that in comparison to the sLQ and dLQ distributions in Figure~\ref{fig:XGB_output}, non-res is broader and not as narrowly peaked near XGB output of 1, which is expected due to the differences in kinematics described above.
+Overall, if we focus on the last bin in this distribution, we find approximately 0.2\% of the background, in contrast to 22\% of the non-res, 78\% of the sLQ, and 91\% of the dLQ signal distributions.
+These numbers highlight the effectiveness of the XGB output in reducing the background in the region where the signal is expected.